microsoft/charticulator.com/_docs/02_user_interaction.md

 {% include image.html src="/images/docs/anchors-handles.png" alt="Anchors and Handles" width="400px" center="true" %}

+To reuse a chart design in Power BI, it is crucial to anchor visual elements to appropriate guides (for both directions).
+Each of the four corners for the default plot segment is anchored to the intersection of two default guides.
+When you add additional plot segment or adjust the existing one, do not forget to anchor their four corners to the intersection of two guides.

 <h3>Creaing a Guide</h3>
 You can create your own guides to facilitate the alignment of elements.
 To create a guide, click the desired guide (horizontal or vertical) in the *Toolbar* to activate it; subsequently clicking on the *Glyph Editor* or *Chart Canvas* will add the new guide.